temporalio/documentation/docs/learning-paths/background-checks/application-design-and-implementation.md

 This means we won't ever wait longer than 1 minute for any given Activity Execution to complete.
 Using a Schedule-To-Close Timeout to limit the overall execution time is often a better solution that using the Maximum Attempts setting on the Retry Policy, as it provides a clear time cutoff for real life use cases.

-If an Activity Execution does fail, it returns the error from the latest attempt is returned to the Workflow Execution that spawned it.
+If an Activity Execution does fail, it returns the error from the latest attempt to the Workflow Execution that spawned it.
 The Workflow then decides how to handle the fact that the Activity Execution failed.

 ## What happens if an individual Search fails?